bob-gray/serviceberry-basic-auth/README.md

 ### validate(request)

-Called by `use` method to validate `request.credentials`.
-This is an `async` function and should return or resolve to a boolean value or throw and error.
+Called by the `use` method to validate `request.credentials`.
+This is an `async` function and should return or resolve to a boolean value or throw an error.

   - **request** *object*